- The Governor

-Tasmania’s 28th Governor, Her Excellency Professor the Honourable Kate Warner AM was sworn to office as the 28th Governor of Tasmania on 10 December 2014.
+Tasmania’s 28th Governor, Her Excellency Professor the Honourable Kate Warner AM, was sworn to Office at Government House on Wednesday 10 December 2014.

-Her Excellency is Professor Emerita, Faculty of Law, University of Tasmania (UTAS), and Director of the Tasmanian Law Reform Institute.
+Previously she was Professor, Faculty of Law, at the University of Tasmania and Director of the Tasmanian Law Reform Institute.
 She had also in her career at the University held the positions of Dean, Faculty of Law, and Head of School.

-She is a Commissioner of the Tasmanian Gaming Commission, with a particular interest in regulation, gaming policy and harm minimisation.
+She was a Commissioner of the Tasmanian Gaming Commission, with a particular interest in regulation, gaming policy and harm minimisation.

-Professor Warner has been a Member of the Sentencing Advisory Council since 2010, and has assisted with the preparation of the Council’s discussion papers and reports.
+Professor Warner had been a Member of the Sentencing Advisory Council since 2010, and had assisted with the preparation of the Council’s discussion papers and reports.

-She is a Member of the Board of Legal Education; a Member of the Council of Law Reporting; and Director, Centre for Legal Studies.
+She was a Member of the Board of Legal Education; a Member of the Council of Law Reporting; and Director, Centre for Legal Studies.

-In addition to working with the Tasmania Law Reform Institute on its projects, she has been involved in providing advice and submissions on rape law reform, drug diversion and mental health diversion programs and abortion law reform.
-She has also assisted other law reform bodies nationally including the New South Wales Law Reform Commission and the Australian Law Reform Commission.
+In addition to working with the Tasmania Law Reform Institute on its projects, she had been involved in providing advice and submissions on rape law reform, drug diversion and mental health diversion programs and abortion law reform.
+She also assisted other law reform bodies nationally including the New South Wales Law Reform Commission and the Australian Law Reform Commission.

-As President of the Alcorso Foundation, she supports social and cultural advancement in the community through its programs in the Arts, Environment and Social Justice.
+As President of the Alcorso Foundation, Her Excellency supports social and cultural advancement in the community through its programs in the Arts, Environment and Social Justice.

-Professor Warner graduated with a Bachelor of Law (Honours) from the University of Tasmania in 1970, and a Master of Laws in 1978.
+Her Excellency graduated with a Bachelor of Laws (Honours) from the University of Tasmania in 1970, and a Master of Laws in 1978.
 She served as associate to the former Chief Justice, Sir Stanley Burbury, in the early 1970s.